What makes a lead generation landing page actually work

 Route intelligently.
 Use account-based routing rules to assign leads to the right rep based on territory, account ownership, or relationship history.
 If a lead comes from an existing customer account, route it to the account owner, not a random BDR.
 If it's a net-new account, assign based on territory or round-robin rules.

-This is how landing page traffic turns into pipeline.
+This is how B2B landing page lead generation traffic turns into pipeline.
 Not by hoping reps follow up.
 By building a system that forces action.

 Building and optimizing landing pages is an ongoing process.
 Track your changes and measure results.
 Use this preflight checklist before every launch: